ayond/git-workflow/README.md

     git rebase --continue

-### step 3  if you want to merge your changes to master and push to remote
+### Step 3  if you want to merge your changes to master and push to remote

 first redo step2 if there are new commits in master,then: